SkylineCommunications/dataminer-docs/connector-help/connector_help/Volicon Observer RPM - Observer Probe.md

 ### Traps

 This page displays the **Trap Overview** table, with information received in traps.
-Each entry in this table corresponds to a diferent **video channel.** Received traps will automatically update the state of the respective program.You can also manually set an alarm on each entry.
+Each entry in this table corresponds to a diferent **video channel.** Received traps will automatically update the state of the respective program.
+You can also manually set an alarm on each entry.